ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/navigating-the-landscape.md

 > There is also an academic trap when your career trajectory is so specialized for academia that you’re unprepared for a job outside of it.

-The academic trap happens in all areas of study, but for this post, we focus only on DS/AI students who want to leave academia for data science positions.
+The academic trap happens in all areas of study, but for this post, we focus only on data intelligence students who want to leave academia for data science positions.

 ![](https://cdn-images-1.medium.com/max/800/1*4kuZFDcxRstSBgS7vdUFnQ.png)